 At the moment, he has 300 fish fertilizing watery beds that are filled with rows of plants.
-Springworks Farm, Kenkel’s aquaponics farm in Lisbon, Maine, works as a closed loop.
-The fish swimming about in the five big tanks eat and produce waste, specifically ammonia that is converted by bacteria into nitrate, which plants love.
-The fertilized water from the fishtanks, after being filtered to remove solids, is pumped into long troughs in Kenkel’s greenhouse.
+Springworks Farm, Kenkel’s aquaponics farm in Lisbon, Maine, connects fish and plants in a life-sustaining cycle.
+The fish swimming about in the five big tanks produce waste, specifically ammonia that is converted by bacteria into nitrate, which plants love.
+So the fertilized water from the fishtanks, after being filtered to remove solids, is pumped into long troughs in Kenkel’s greenhouse.
 There, the plants are held in punctured styrofoam rafts that float on six inches of water.
 Their roots dangle directly into the nutritious water.

 This summer is the first operating season for Springworks Farm.
 Last winter, in addition to taking four courses and studying, Kenkel oversaw the construction of a 6,000-square-foot greenhouse and a state-of-the-art water heating and pumping system.
 A few weeks ago, Kenkel and his crew of three employees and four interns began harvesting their first greens — four types of lettuce, plus cilantro, mizuna, basil, bokchoi and tatsoi.